yychen/livespring/README.md

 (livespring)$ python server.py
 ```

-You should visit the console at [http://localhost:8001](http://localhost:8001).
+You should be able to visit the console at [http://localhost:8001](http://localhost:8001).

 ## Commands & Parameters